city72/city-72/README.md

   $ git clone git@github.com:city72/city-72.git
 ```

-This will create a folder with name `city-72` to be called within this guide your "project folder".
+This will create a folder named `city-72`.
+In this guide, we refer to this folder as your "project folder".

 #### Setup Heroku